uchitsa/uchitsa/README.md

 🙄 I’m interested in coding practice

-🧑‍🎓 I’m currently learning Go, Java, Python, Blockchain, Cryptocurrency
+🧑‍🎓 I’m currently learning Go, Rust, Java, Python

 <!--
 **uchitsa/uchitsa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.